 On the French-Italian border, above the Parc Natural de Mercantour and below Mont Blanc/Chamonix, lies the Parc national des Écrins.
-Within this park, I came face-to-face with something I had never experienced before but thought was absolutely amazing: a glacier.
+Within this park, I came face-to-face with something I had never experienced before: a glacier.
+It was amazing!

 Until 27 August 2018, I had never seen a glacier before.
 Well, that is not true.
 Hiking around Mercantour, I did see (and hear, my god are they loud!) glaciers, but this was the first time that I was up close and personal with one.
 When I say that I came face-to-face with it, what I really mean is that I walked across its face with metal spikes on my hiking boots (crampons).